Implementing circular economy practices in lab procurement for a greener supply chain

 Strong laboratory supply chains save lives by ensuring that high-quality, affordable laboratory equipment, reagents, and consumables are available when needed.

-However, the production, transport, use, and final disposal of these products generate greenhouse gas emissions and waste, accelerating climate change and loss of biodiversity.
-1
+However, the production, transport, use, and final disposal of these products generate greenhouse gas emissions and waste, accelerating climate change and loss of biodiversity.1

-In our current linear economy, less than 8% of our resources are cycled back into the economy for reuse.2 By contrast, in a circular economy (CE), supply chains and products are designed to minimize waste and maintain their value for as long as possible through long-lasting design, maintenance, repair, reuse, sharing, leasing, remanufacturing, refurbishing, and recycling activities.
+By contrast, in a circular economy (CE), supply chains and products are designed to minimize waste and maintain their value for as long as possible through long-lasting design, maintenance, repair, reuse, sharing, leasing, remanufacturing, refurbishing, and recycling activities.

 Challenges

-A 2019 report showed that the healthcare sector contributes 4.4% of all global net greenhouse gas (GHG) emissions to climate change.3 The report further noted that 71% of these emissions come from the complex flow of products in the healthcare supply chain, including raw material extraction, production, transport, storage, distribution, consumption, and final disposal (see Figure 1).
+The report further noted that 71% of these emissions come from the complex flow of products in the healthcare supply chain, including raw material extraction, production, transport, storage, distribution, consumption, and final disposal (see Figure 1).

 Figure 1